cameronenfuego/cameronenfuego.github.io/_posts/2017-08-23-On-Being-Real-and-Heartbreak.md

 ![](https://cdn-images-1.medium.com/max/1200/1*VIh-EfehUo3OqRL8YJsfDg.jpeg)

 My heart is heavy as I sit down to type this.
 I do not know how to relate to you this story, nor do I feel joy in its telling.
 But I feel this is the story I need to tell today; the real, the visceral pain I’m living is the story, the only story I have for you.
-Please accept this love offering.
+Please accept this love offering.<!--more-->

 I’ve never been an exemplary husband.
 That’s not self-deprecation, but a stated fact.
 I’ve failed in that role time and again, but my real failure was convincing myself that I could and would somehow overcome this shortfall too.